liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

   - x86 (NUC)
     - @Andreea please let me know what NUCs we have, where they are?
   - ARM (ODroid C2)
-    - @Alex / @Gabi please let me know if there's another target ARM architecture that awe want to test for.
+    - @Alex / @Gabi please let me know if there's another target ARM architecture that we want to test against.

-The images tested will all be built by the Jenkins build system.
+The images tested will all be built by the Jenkins build system. (@Alex / @Gabi I would like to have a small discussion about whether these should be nightlies, weekly images, or something else?
+I guess we don't want to run the tests with every build that gets made.)
 All test failures will be trackable back to a given build number in Jenkins.
 No formal testing will take place against ad-hoc or manual builds.

 ## Software Risk Issues